 Systemic Symptoms and Tumor Progression

-In many cases, the tumor infiltrates surrounding structures such as the pectoral muscles or chest wall, leading to restricted arm mobility and persistent pain.
-Inflammatory breast cancer, a rare but aggressive subtype, can cause diffuse swelling, redness, and thickening of the entire breast without a distinct lump.
+Skin over the tumor may become darkened, swollen, hot to touch.
+These signs reflect advanced local invasion of breast tissue – in many cases, tumor infiltrates surrounding structures (pectoral muscles, chest wall) which leads to restricted arm mobility and persistent pain.
+Inflammatory breast cancer can cause diffuse swelling, redness, thickening of entire breast without a distinct lump.

 Distant Metastases and Organ Involvement